gman999/doc/openbsd/soekris-4801-openbsd.md

 With the bootable media attached via USB, launch the bootstrap computer and enter the OpenBSD installation program.

+Type i to enter the install system.

 	Welcome to the OpenBSD/i386 5.8 installation program.
 	(I)nstall, (U)pgrade, (A)utoinstall or (S)hell?

-	Type I to enter the install screen.

 Plug in the CF card adapter and note the device listed to standard output, normally sd(4) with a respective number, such as sd2.

 The OpenBSD installation program is graphics-free, yet clear and simple to follow.

 Hit "enter" for [default]

 	Choose your keyboard layout ('?' or 'L' for list) [default]

 Designate the system's hostname

 	System hostname? (short form, e.g. 'foo')